avnavcomm/ProgrammingAssignment2/README.md

    - setInv(y): set (cache) the inverse of the matrix to y
    - getInv() : return the inverse of the cahced matrix

    The function returns a list with the above functions, i.e., methods of the object.
 A matrix object can be passed to the function when the CacheMatrix object is created.
-Otherwise, an empty matrix object is created and cached.
+Otherwise, an matrix object is created (1X1, NA) and cached.

  - cacheSolve(x, ...)
    - Takes a CacheMatrix object as an argument.
 The "..." is used to pass arguments to the solve function for matrix inversion.